• Home

 • Change in temperature

-For the LPG cylinders which are for the due date, proper care is taken from the distributors to ensure the resetting date bottles do not end up in the market.
+For cylinders that are past their gas cylinder expiry date, proper care is taken by distributors to ensure these bottles do not end up in the market.
 The norms and standards set by the government are followed while refilling the cylinders.
-Each cylinder is visually tested for defects and then Statutory Testing and Painting are done.
+Each cylinder is visually tested for defects, and then Statutory Testing and painting are done.

 Also Read: Ways To Prevent LPG Gas Explosion At Home